 What We’re Doing Now

-- Developing local and statewide oversight structures.
+- Develop local and statewide oversight structures.
 Comprising of key stakeholders of the judiciary, legislative leadership, child welfare, and community service providers, these structures serve to: engage in strategic implementation planning; address gaps and barriers to accessing supports; reduce racial disparities and inequities; analyze measures of continuous quality improvement; set benchmarks; and ensure fidelity to the SBCT approach.

 - Securing future funding and leveraging existing resources.
 We continue to seek opportunities for a statewide public-private partnership funding network, with the intent to support sustainability and additional expansion of the work.